Costs to Start a Business in Texas

 The name of a professional corporation must contain the word “corporation,” “company,” “incorporated,” “limited,” “professional corporation” or an abbreviation of one of these terms.

-The name of a professional LLC must include “professional limited liability company” or an abbreviation.
+The name of a PLLC must include “professional limited liability company” or an abbreviation.

-Domestic and foreign entities can be formed predominantly online in their SoSDirect Portal, operated by Texas’s Secretary of State.
+Domestic and foreign entities can be formed predominantly online in the Texas SoSDirect Portal, operated by the Secretary of State.
 Follow their New Business Checklist to form an entity.

 Texas Formation Costs